 Perth Podiatry Ankle foot orthosis (AFO) / Richie Brace treatment

 There are times where functional foot orthotics can not manage your foot malalignment.
 Below are conditions where a special brace called Richie AFO (ankle foot orthotic) can help.
 Dr Naraghi has done primary podiatric medical residency and podiatric surgical residency in USA.
-He practiced for four years in California and was trained by the founder of the Richie Brace.
+He practiced for four years in California and was trained by the founder of the Richie Brace in casting and prescribing Richie Brace.
 Dr Naraghi has more than 20 years’ experience prescribing AFO braces for many different mechanical foot and ankle conditions.
 Below are examples of some of the common conditions treated with an AFO brace:

 Adult acquired Flat foot deformity